Pylons/pyramid-sphinx-themes/README.rst

   $ bin/gulp

-You can use the watcher task while you're working so each time you modify a file the less files are compiled to css:
+You can use the watcher task while you're working so each time you modify a file the less and js files are compiled to dist:
 ::

   $ bin/gulp watch